-USS Enterprise (CVN-65) was the first nuclear-powered aircraft carrier and the largest active warship in the world.
-She entered service with the United States Navy in November 1961.
+USS Enterprise (CVN-65) was considered to be the first nuclear-powered aircraft carrier and the largest active warship in the world when commissioned by the US Navy in November 1961.

-USS Enterprise is the only ship of its class.
-She is preceded by Kitty Hawk Class and succeeded by Nimitz Class.
-She will be replaced by Ford Class aircraft carrier, USS Gerald R. Ford (CVN-78), which is expected to be commissioned in 2015.
+USS Enterprise is the only ship of its class and was preceded by Kitty Hawk Class and succeeded by Nimitz Class.
+It was replaced by Ford Class aircraft carrier, USS Gerald R Ford (CVN-78), which was commissioned in July 2017 at Naval Station Norfolk in Virginia.

 The Enterprise Class was originally intended to consist of a fleet of six ships.
 The other five Enterprise-Class ships, however, were dropped due to escalating construction costs.